What to do if your life insurance company denies a claim

 Contestable circumstances

 Contestable circumstances involve a death outside the scope of coverage, likely because the timing of the death falls within a contestable timeframe.
-A contestability period involves the first two to three years of a policy’s effective date in which insurers deny claims under certain circumstances.
-Contestable circumstances include things like suicide or dying while performing an illegal act.
-While policy exclusions continue to decline in contemporary offerings, older policies sometimes exclude death during military service, acts of war, aviation, dangerous pastimes such as scuba diving and mountain climbing, as well as for health perils such as HIV.
+A contestability period typically lasts the first two to three years following a policy’s effective date.
+During this period, insurers may deny claims under certain circumstances.

 Documentation failure

 Documentation failure refers to family or heirs failing to provide the necessary paperwork required to receive the death benefit.
-At the very least, insurers require a death certificate in order to start the payment process.
+At the very least, insurers usually require a death certificate in order to start the payment process for the beneficiaries.

 Why the contestability period matters

-Contestability in the first couple years or so of a new life insurance policy involves a kind of probationary period when an insurer’s rights include a review of a death benefit to examine the payout for possible fraud or application misrepresentations.
+Contestability in the first couple years of a new life insurance policy is not unlike a probationary period.
+During the contestability period, an insurer retains the right to review the initial policy application and death benefit for possible misrepresentations or life insurance fraud.

-While an investigation certainly delays payment of a death benefit, insurers pay on the policy so long as investigations lead to no conclusion of wrongdoing by a beneficiary.
-In the case of a homicide, for instance, insurers provide the payout only after police clear policy beneficiaries.
+While an investigation may delay payment of a death benefit, insurers should pay on the policy so long as investigations lead to no conclusion of wrongdoing.
+In the case of a homicide, for instance, insurers may provide the payout only after police clear policy beneficiaries.

 What to do if a claim is denied